 The class teacher and Mrs Howard will be able to discuss support and progress on at least a termly basis.

 As a parent/carer, how could I raise a concern?

-Should you have any concerns regarding your child’s progress or well-being, then please speak with, initially, the class teacher and then Mrs Howard.
+Should you have any concerns regarding your child’s progress or well-being, then please speak with, initially, the class teacher and then Miss Austin.
 If concerns remain at this point then the school’s complaint’s policy must be adhered to.
 This policy is readily available on the school website or by request from the school office.
 This being said, we pride ourselves on working with families and as such do everything that we can to ensure that any worries are effectively dealt with before they become a large concern.

 How will my child be able to contribute their views?

 At our school, each child’s views are sought, valued and respected.

 Children are encouraged to form their views either verbally or non-verbally, using appropriate methods that suit their communication needs.
 All children have a right to receive and make known their wants, needs and opinions and to have these taken seriously

 Our children are encouraged to take an active part in decision making, especially as part of their annual reviews.

 Your child will be supported to be able to communicate their views through a variety of ways:

 Personal profile page